Harvey Shapiro (cellist): NBC Symphony and Primrose Quartet

 In 1937, Shapiro was selected by Arturo Toscanini to join the cello section of the NBC Symphony Orchestra; he was appointed principal cello in 1943 and remained with the ensemble until 1946.
-Shapiro and fellow cellist Alan Shulman witnessed an unsuccessful NBC Symphony rehearsal of Ludwig van Beethoven's Symphony No. 3 conducted by George Szell, who was completing the last of his four-program debut series with the orchestra.
-According to the latter, both cellists felt that Szell's rehearsal methods were unusual enough that they tabulated on a sheet of paper how many times the conductor stopped the rehearsal.
-By the symphony's second movement, Szell had stopped the rehearsal a total of 57 times.
-Both cellists recalled that Toscanini was surreptitiously observing Szell from the balcony of Studio 8H and strongly disapproved of his methods.
-After the rehearsal, Toscanini ran after Szell and loudly berated him for wasting the orchestra's time.

 During the late 1930s, Shapiro also played in orchestras at Radio City Music Hall and the New York World's Fair.

 In 1939, William Primrose founded the Primrose String Quartet, whose members were all colleagues from the NBC Symphony.
 Shapiro was one of the quartet's founding members, who were also all neighbors in the same apartment building, playing with them until they split up in 1942.
 Although they were hailed as one of the great string quartets of their time, the Primrose's discography is small; plans to record an entire cycle of Beethoven's string quartets were canceled by the American entry into World War II.

 Shapiro also played in an ensemble called the NBC Trio, with violinist Josef Gingold and pianist Earl Wild.